 PAULA MURPHY, NON-EXECUTIVE DIRECTOR (Chair*)

 Paula Murphy is a seasoned marketing professional who has been to the fore of major brand developments through her career.
 Her current responsibilities are in brand operations at Vodafone Ireland, the leading mobile communications operator with 2.4 million customers.
 Paula was previously Group Marketing Director at Independent Newspapers where she managed iconic brands such as the Irish Independent, Evening Herald and Sunday Independent.
 Prior to that, Paula was Marketing and Commercial Manager with Superquinn, and previously, as Marketing Manager with Kerry Foods she managed the Denny brand.
 Paula was awarded Fellowship of the Marketing Institute of Ireland in 2008.
-She is a graduate of the College of Marketing and Design, and her BSc in Management was awarded by Trinity College Dublin. (* Paula was elected chairperson of the board for a 3-year term from 28 January 2015 to 27 January 2018.)
+She is a graduate of the College of Marketing and Design, and her BSc in Management was awarded by Trinity College Dublin. (* Paula was elected chairperson of the board for a 3-year term on 28 January 2015)

 GERALDINE O’NEILL, NON-EXECUTIVE DIRECTOR